gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 |Gromacs| configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-* Don't use double precision unless you're absolute sure you need it.
+* Do not use double precision unless you are absolutely sure you need it.
 * Compile the FFTW library (yourself) with the correct flags on x86 (in most cases, the correct flags are automatically configured).
 * On x86, use gcc as the compiler (not icc, pgi or the Cray compiler).